Tutorial description, case, and objectives

 **Europeana **is an organisation that “supports the cultural heritage sector in its digital transformation” (Europeana, last accessed on March 8, 2024, https://www.europeana.eu/nl/share-your-data).
 On Europeana, you can find a variety of online heritage collections from European archives ranging from film to books, arts, photography, music, fashion, and archaeology.
 Europeana is therefore a great way to link your audiovisual materials to other types of cultural heritage within a European context.

-If you want to link the item to a web source, such as a YouTube video, you can select Custom .
+If you want to link the item to a web source outside Europeana or Wikidata, such as a YouTube video, you can select Custom .
 To avoid long URLs in your annotations, you can give them an alternative name in Label .

 Metadata Metadata are metadata fields that you can customise yourself.
 As the items from the CLARIAH Media Suite contain metadata from the database in which the item is stored, this specific place is for the researcher’s own metadata.
 Like the comments annotations, it is advised to make this section as consistent as possible and to make clear what purpose the created metadata serve.
-However, it should be noted that this functionality is very labour-intensive.
-It is advised to use this function primarily when you need to create a controlled vocabulary from scratch.
-You can also find controlled vocabularies that might be a good fit with your research on onomy.org/.
-Onomy is a website “where you can create and share taxonomies, folksonomies, and other forms of controlled vocabularies for use on the semantic web” (onomy.org, https://onomy.org/).
-Here, you can also share your customised thesaurus once you have created one so other researchers can use yours.
+However, it should be noted that this functionality is very labour-intensive and it is therefore advised to use this function primarily when you need to create a controlled vocabulary from scratch (see the section on Codes).

 Add your FAIR dataset to a repository